-There are six internationally-recognized greenhouse gases regulated under the Kyoto Protocol (an international agreement adopted in 1997 that is linked to the United Nations Framework Convention on Climate Change): carbon dioxide ( $CO_2$ ), nitrous oxide ( $N_2O$ ), methane ( $CH_4$ ), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and sulfur hexafluoride ( $SF_6$ ).
+There are six internationally-recognized greenhouse gases regulated under the Kyoto Protocol (an international agreement adopted in 1997 that is linked to the United Nations Framework Convention on Climate Change): carbon dioxide (CO_2), nitrous oxide (N_2O), methane (CH_4), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), and sulfur hexafluoride (SF_6).
 Evaluation of the emissions of each of these GHGs may potentially be included in the scope of an EIS.

-All calculations of emissions should be presented in units of metric tons of carbon dioxide equivalent ( $CO_2e$ ), a common measure that allows gases with different global warming potentials (the potential to trap heat in the atmosphere) to be added together and compared.
+All calculations of emissions should be presented in units of metric tons of carbon dioxide equivalent (CO_2e), a common measure that allows gases with different global warming potentials (the potential to trap heat in the atmosphere) to be added together and compared.
 According to standard GHG accounting protocols, projects should calculate emissions of all six gases, where applicable.
-In order to convert all six gases into units of metric tons of $CO_2e$ , a list of global warming potentials of the six primary greenhouse gases is presented below.
+In order to convert all six gases into units of metric tons of CO_2e , a list of global warming potentials of the six primary greenhouse gases is presented in Table 18-1.

-Greenhouse Gas Common sources Global Warming Potential CO 2 - Carbon Dioxide Fossil fuel combustion, forest clearing, cement production $CH_4$ - Methane Landfills, production and distribution of natural gas and petroleum, anae- robic digestion, rice cultivation, fossil fuel combustion 21 N 2 O - Nitrous Oxide Fossil fuel combustion, fertilizers, ny- lon production, manure 310 FCs - Hydrofluorocarbons Refrigeration gases, aluminum smelt- ing, semiconductor manufacturing 140-11,700 PFCs - Perfluorocarbons Aluminum production, semiconductor manufacturing 6,500-9,200 SF 6 - Sulfu r Hexafluoride Electrical transmissions and distribu- tion systems, circuit breakers, magne- sium production 23,900
+Greenhouse Gas Common sources Global Warming Potential (GWP) CO 2 - Carbon Dioxide Fossil fuel combustion, forest clearing, cement production 1 CH 4 - Methane Landfills, production and distribution of natural gas and petroleum, anaero- bic digestion, rice cultivation, fossil fuel combustion 21 N 2 O - Nitrous Oxide Fossil fuel combustion, fertilizers, ny- lon production, manure 310 HFCs - Hydrofluorocarbons ing, semiconductor manufacturing 140-11,700 PFCs - Perfluorocarbons Aluminum production, semiconductor manufacturing 6,500-9,200 SF_6 - Sulfur Hexafluoride Electrical transmissions and distribu- tion systems, circuit breakers, magne- sium production 23,900

-Note: Since the Second Assessment Report (SAR) was published in 1995, the IPCC has published updated GWP values in its Third Assessment Report (TAR) and Fourth Assessment Report (AR4) that reflect new information on atmospheric lifetimes of greenhouse gases and an improved calculation of the radiative forcing of CO2.
+Note: Since the Second Assessment Report (SAR) was published in 1995, the IPCC has published updated GWP values in its Third Assessment Report (TAR) and Fourth Assessment Report (AR4) that reflect new information on atmospheric lifetimes of greenhouse gases and an improved calculation of the radiative forcing of CO_2 .
 However, GWP values from the SAR are still used by international convention to maintain consistency in GHG reporting, including by the United States when reporting under the United Nations Framework Convention on Climate Change.